 These individuals are our friends and neighbors.
 Family members, siblings, and parents.
 At the root of most drug use is a general feeling of hopelessness and despair.

-Personally, I believe the solution generally has a spiritual element to it – but that does not fall under the purview of county government.
+Personally, I believe part of the solution has a spiritual element to it – but that does not fall under the purview of county government.

 However, there are things we can do to try to alleviate these citizens pain and provide hope.